PelvisBass/PelvisSubsScripts/README.md

+TEMP.
+This is all going to undergo a massive overhaul as soon as I stop being lazy (lol)

 This repo is here for the convinice of keeping all my subtitle scripts in one easy to get place.
 I mostly just do typesetting and openings no real orginal translations here.